MicPie/clasp/README.md

 1. Finish current big run with preprocessed data (i.e., only preprocessing is the removal of AA length and MW information from the text input with the regex patterns `\d+ AA` and `\d+ MW`.)
 2. Evaluate the model on zero-shot tasks.
 See the [introduction inference notebook](https://github.com/MicPie/clasp/blob/main/notebooks/inference_introduction.ipynb) based on the checkpoints from below.

-**Currently this project is on hold as we don't have the compute to continue the model training.
+**Currently this project is on hold as we don't have the compute to continue the model training.<br>
-If you want to contribute compute or to extend the project feel free to get in touch (see [Discussion](https://github.com/MicPie/clasp  #discussion) below).**
+If you want to contribute compute or to extend the project feel free to get in touch (see [Discussion](https://github.com/MicPie/clasp#discussion) below).**

 ## Updates

 Run 53-54 with UniProt full dataset (~213 mio samples):
 <p align="center"><img src="https://github.com/MicPie/clasp/blob/main/img/CLASP_run53-54_step174958.png"></p><br>
-Model checkpoint:<br>
+Last model checkpoint:<br>
 <a href="https://drive.google.com/file/d/1kKxPVDljW27WJYK6T9Z_m5yh33G-n89I/view">175t steps train: loss: 1.667, acc: 0.556, valid-id: loss: 2.184, acc: 0.418, valid-ood: loss: 2.918: acc: 0.268 gdrive download (~1GB)</a>